 - Trim the branches from the tree, and saw the trunk into several pieces.
 Tie the pieces together and store the bundle in the cellar.
-This will make an aromatic Yule fire in your fireplace next Christmas Eve.
+These logs will make for an aromatic Yule log to use in your fireplace next Christmas Eve.

-- Use boughs from your Christmas tree to shade broad-leaved evergreen shrubs and to ward off animals.
+- Use boughs from your Christmas tree to shade broad-leaved evergreen shrubs from the harsh winter sun and to block out gnawing pests.

 - Building a house or know someone who is?
 Nail the tree to the peak of the roof rafters, to bring good luck.